 Minor injury determination disputes

 If your injury falls within the minor injury definition found in regulations, this only affects your compensation for pain and suffering — not your access to benefits and treatments.
-If you want to dispute a minor injury determination, here's how to proceed.
+If your crash occurred before May 1, 2021, and you want to dispute a minor injury determination, here's how to proceed.

 About the minor injury determination

 B.C's minor injury definition includes injuries such as sprains, cuts, and minor whiplash — read the full explanation of a minor injury.

 A medical professional – not ICBC – will diagnose your injury, and ICBC will use this diagnosis to assess whether it is minor or not, based on the minor injury definition found in regulations.
 The determination of an injury as minor only affects your compensation for pain and suffering, not the medical treatments and benefits you need to recover.

 Talk to your ICBC claim representative